 |3.
 Transfer data to Influitive template and save as .csv

 1. Export Customer Data from CRM or Other Database

 The first step to recruiting advocates is to identify customers that have a high likelihood of engaging with you through your program.
-Your Onboarding Specialist or your Advocacy Coach will help you build out your personas and give you some pointers on how to segment your unique audience for the purposes of your program.
+Your Onboarding Specialist or your CSM will help you build out your personas and give you some pointers on how to segment your unique audience for the purposes of your program.

 The thing to keep in mind is that when these advocates accept your invitation to join your program, they will see the profile data you have on them in their accounts, and in challenges that contain merge fields.
 As such, you would want their information to be accurate to provide them the richest and most personalized experience possible.

 While Custom Profile Field values are not visible to advocates, this data should be up-to-date and accurate as well because you will be using this data to segment challenges and groups in the Influitive.

 After you have confirmed your list of advocates to recruit and that their information is up-to-date, you should export their data into a comma-delimited CSV file.
 Please scroll through the file to make sure that it delimited correctly.

 Before you can import the file into the Influitive, you need to review your exported file and ensure that the data is clean.
 You can open the file in Excel and remove duplicate rows, remove rows that don't contain customer data (e.g. copyright in the footer), and remove any foreign characters that won't display in the Influitive correctly.